DCCA Policy on Community Grants

 • Grantee organizations will announce the grant via their social media channels.

-• Recipients will provide a follow-up report to the DCCA Board of Directors outlining how funds were spent, the results of the project, and confirming that the grant was not used to advance a personal agenda or any political candidates or causes.
+• Recipients will provide a follow-up report to the DCCA outlining how funds were spent, the results of the project, and confirming that the grant was not used to advance a personal agenda or any political candidates or causes.

 Grant Proposals